jefflill/checkrr/NAS-SETUP.md

     exit 1
 fi

-# Make sure the apps that directly access [main-storage] are stopped.
+# Make sure the apps manage data at [/mnt/user] are stopped.

+dataApps=checkrr info plex

-echo "Stopping storage apps..." docker stop checkrr info plex
+echo "Stopping apps..."
+docker stop $dataApps

 # Use [blkid] to list the attached block devices, looking for the BACKUP#-#
 # drive labels and extract the device path at the beginning of the lines.